PySean/tree23/README.md

 #tree23

 ##Description
-A 2-3 tree implemented in C, using only [this](https://en.wikipedia.org/wiki/2%E2%80%933_tree) wikipedia page and its diagrams as a guide.
+A 2-3 tree implemented in C

 ##Dependencies
 * This program readily compiles with the latest version of gcc.
 I do not use